Toto0QI/GS-Odyssey-5.41-skidded/README.md

 ## **License**

-This project is licensed under the BSD-3-Clause license.
+This project is licensed under the MIT License.

 ---